 The Culprit: Cheese platters, chocolate treats, milk-rich drinks

 Let's get one thing straight: Dairy shouldn't be demonized, but overindulging in cheese, chocolate, and milk can have an adverse effect.
 "Cheese is loaded with fat and sodium.
-Fats have almost twice the amount of calories per gram when compared to carbohydrates and proteins, so even though you need some fat (even some saturated fat is okay), it is easily overeaten," she explains.
+Fats have almost twice the amount of calories per gram when compared to carbohydrates and proteins, so even though you need some fat (even some saturated fat is okay), it is easily overeaten," Glassman explains.
 "Saturated fats also increase your risk of heart disease, so although a little cheese is okay, too much is, well, too much and puts you at risk."

 1. Snack on bananas.
-"It's also important to counteract the increased sodium from the cheese with potassium-rich foods like bananas, broccoli, Brussels sprouts, cantaloupe," she says.
+"It's also important to counteract the increased sodium from the cheese with potassium-rich foods like bananas, broccoli, Brussels sprouts, [and] cantaloupe," she says.

 2. Eat loads of vegetables.
 "Eat a well-balanced meal including loads of veggies, some lean protein, and healthy fats."